syncfusion-content/maui-docs/MAUI/Cards/Customization.md

 ### SwipeDirection

-The SwipeDirection property indicates the swiping direction (left,right,top and bottom).
+The `SwipeDirection` property specifies the direction of swiping, which can be left, right, top, or bottom.

 {% tabs %}